 .
 You also pass a suitable docstring for your property.

-In this example, you use keyword arguments to improve the code readability and prevent confusion.
+In this example, you use keyword arguments to improve readability and prevent confusion.
 That way, you know exactly which method goes into each argument.

 To give Circle

-a try, run the following code in your Python shell:
+a try, run the following code in your Python REPL:

 >>> circle = Circle(42.0)